XnorTheUnforgiven/distributech_prototype/README.md

 https://www.40tude.fr/blog/compile-cpp-code-with-vscode-cmake-nmake/

-Once that is done, clone the repository and checkout the master branch
+Once that is done, clone the repository and checkout the master branch.
 ### Build
 Once your environment is properly setuped, you can enter the following shortcuts to build the project:
 - Press ctrl-p